mosaicml/composer/CONTRIBUTING.md

 ## Code Style & Typing

 Follow Google's
 [Python Style Guide](https://google.github.io/styleguide/pyguide.html) for how to format and structure code.
-Many of these are already taken care of by the `make style` command above.
+Many of these guidelines are already taken care of by the `make style` command above.

-Composer aims to annotate all functions with type annotations (introduced in [PEP 526](https://www.python.org/dev/peps/pep-0526/).
-Not to worry if you are not a python typing expert, put in the pull request, and we'll help you with getting the code into shape.
+Composer aims to annotate all functions with type annotations (introduced in [PEP 526](https://www.python.org/dev/peps/pep-0526/)).
+Don't worry if you are not a Python typing expert; put in the pull request, and we'll help you with getting the code into shape.